Multi-Objective $\textit{min-max}$ Online Convex Optimization: Extension to Bandit Feedback

-{\it Discussion:} Compared to the limited information setting considered in Section \ref{sec:sysmodel}, where gradient information is available, with bandit feedback the regret guarantees suffer for the expected {\it min-max} OCO problem, however, the degraded guarantees match the best known guarantees for OGD in the bandit setting.
+{\it Discussion:} Compared to the limited information setting considered in Section \ref{sec:sysmodel}, where gradient information is available, with bandit feedback the expected {\it min-max} regret guarantees suffer, however, the degraded guarantees match the best known guarantees for OGD in the bandit setting.
 The proof of the result is simple because of the modularity of our algorithm and the regret decomposition that decomposes the total regret into regret resulting from {\it Hedge} and OGD, and the fact that only regret for OGD changes with bandit feedback.